-Emergent bilinguals bring valuable background knowledge to classrooms.
+ELs bring valuable background knowledge to classrooms.
 Teachers should begin by becoming familiar with the students' funds of knowledge.
-They can integrate these funds into instruction and build new knowledge on what students know or fill in content to which they have not been exposed.
-Understanding and tapping into emergent bilinguals' linguistic and cultural assets helps them learn.
-A student's background knowledge contributes to their text comprehension (Anderson &
+They can integrate these funds into instruction and build new knowledge on what students know or fill in content they have not been exposed to.
+Understanding and tapping into ELs' linguistic and cultural assets helps them learn.
+A student's background knowledge contributes to their text comprehension (Anderson & Pearson,